meilisearch/documentation/guides/advanced_guides/search_parameters.md

 This is especially useful when you have to display content on the front-end in a specific way.
 :::

-**Cropping start at the first occurrence of the search query**.
-It only keeps `(cropLength - matchLength)/2` characters on each side of the first match.

 ## Crop length

 Set a limit on the length of field values.